cspr-rad/kairos/README.md

 In order to accelerate development processes, this version is built in pure Rust and the storage component is effectively a serialized struct.

 Production Kairos should support a long transaction history and high througput, but for the scope of a POC / MVP it is advisable to focus on the core components of the rollup, which is exactly what this repo is about.

+### Testing
+In order to test, make sure you have [cargo-nextest](https://nexte.st) and [docker-compose](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin) installed.
+You might also need the [jq](https://jqlang.github.io/jq/) cli tool.
+It comes preinstalled on most linux distros.
+Executing `cargo nextest run` will automatically spawn a network using CCTL and a postgresql database.
+The environment will stay running after test execution ends until explicitly stopped using the command `docker-compose down` or `docker compose down`.
+The reasoning behind this is to keep the time waiting on the images to spin up to a minimum while developing and testing the code.